AddySrivastava/mongoose-csfle/README.md

 After Installing the heroku CLI, login in the heroku CLI via terminal using `heroku container:login` command, the CLI will redirect the user to the browser for login.

 ### Step 3: Clone the repository
-cd into the working directory and clone the repository `git clone -b csfle git@github.com:Pacifier24/mongoose-csfle.git`
+cd into the working directory and clone the repository `git clone -b csfle-docker-deployment git@github.com:Pacifier24/mongoose-csfle.git`

 ### Step 4: Swtich to the team where the app is deployed
 Run the following command to set the team where the heroku app is created `export HEROKU_ORGANIZATION=<team-name>`